Demosthenes-Eth/public-domain-token/README.md

     - The old issuer must still be unexpired.

 **3.4 Expiration Logic**
-- Each issuer has an expirationBlock.
+- Each issuer has an `expirationBlock`.
 The default “term” for an issuer is issuerInterval blocks.
 - If the current block is beyond an issuer’s expirationBlock, that issuer is considered expired and cannot mint or burn.
-- The owner can set issuerInterval (for testing or dynamic changes).
+- The owner can set `issuerInterval` (for testing or dynamic changes).

 ### 4. Minting Tokens

-- *mint(address to, uint256 userRequestedAmount)* (only callable by non-expired issuers)
+- *`mint(address to, uint256 userRequestedAmount)`* (only callable by non-expired issuers)
-	1. If totalSupply() == 0, the contract forces the minted amount to minSupply, ignoring userRequestedAmount.
+	1. If `totalSupply()` == 0, the contract forces the minted amount to minSupply, ignoring userRequestedAmount.
-	2. Otherwise, the contract checks that userRequestedAmount > 0 and does not exceed (currentSupply * mintFactor) / 100.
+	2. Otherwise, the contract checks that `userRequestedAmount` > 0 and does not exceed (currentSupply * mintFactor) / 100.
-	3. If currentSupply < minSupply, a shortfall is automatically added to meet minSupply.
+	3. If `currentSupply` < `minSupply`, a shortfall is automatically added to meet `minSupply`.
-	4. Finally, tokens are minted to to.
+	4. Finally, tokens are minted to `to`.

 **Key Points:**
 - Only an authorized, non-expired issuer can call mint.